 In this digital age of innovation and advanced technology, people are expecting speed and efficiency when conducting everyday tasks, and this extends to applying for a job.

 The introduction of auto-filled forms and ‘one click apply’ services now means that job seekers are expecting a quick and user-friendly application process from start to finish.
-Employers need to have their processes streamlined if they want to attract the best talent.
+Employers need to have their processes streamlined and work on talent engagement if they want to attract the best applicants.

 Did you know that most candidates will consider abandoning their application if it takes over 15 minutes to complete?